Skip to content

 Don’t offer solutions

 The aim of listening to children is firstly to make your child feel understood.
-The goal is not to try and fix the situation or change their feelings.
+The goal is not to try and fix the situation or change their feelings (see Listen don’t fix).
 Holding back your suggestions can be really hard to do when your child is distressed or the issue is very emotive like bullying.
 Obviously, parents want to fix it, to stop the bullying or make our child feel better.
 But save the problem-solving until after the emotion has been processed – your child can’t engage effectively in solutions immediately.
 Don’t use the words “should” or “shouldn’t” (eg “You shouldn’t feel that way“).
 You child feels the way they feel and your job is to connect with that real feeling.
 Don’t jump to conclusions and don’t try to solve the problem until you are sure you have understood it completely.

 Listening to children empowers them